 Alternatively referred to as the net or web, the Internet (interconnected network) was initially developed to aid in the progress of computing technology by linking academic computer centers.
 The Internet we use today started being developed in the late 1960s with the start of ARPANET and transmitted its first message on Friday, October 29, 1969.
 In 1993, the Internet experienced one of its largest growths to date and today is accessible by people all over the world.

 See our Internet history section for full information about the development and creation of the Internet.

 The Internet contains billions of web pages created by people and companies from around the world, making it a limitless place to locate information and entertainment.
 The Internet also has thousands of services that help make life more convenient.
-For example, many financial institutions offer online banking that enables a user to manage and view their account online.
+For example, many financial institutions offer online banking that enables a user to manage and view their account from different locations.
 The picture is a representation and map of the Internet done by The Opte Project.

 - The Internet and the WWW (World Wide Web) are not the same.